Last modification: 01/19/08 19:26

 |

-| 6 cups corn or peanut oil 1 egg, beaten 2 cups milk 2 cups all-purpose flour 3 1/2 tablespoons salt 2 teaspoons cracked black pepper 1 teaspoon MSG (i.e., Accent) 2 frying chickens with skin, each cut into 6 pieces
+of chicken) 1 egg, beaten 2 cups buttermilk (milk works OK) 2 cups self-rising flour (all-purpose flour works OK) 3 1/2 level tablespoons salt 2 level teaspoons cracked black pepper 1 level teaspoon MSG (i.e., Accent) 2 frying chickens with skin, each cut into 6 pieces

+Note: Brining the chicken is optional.
+If doing this, reduce salt to 2tbsp.
 Note: For Chick Fil-A recipe, cut pepper in half and add 5 tablespoons powdered sugar to dry mixture. |

 |